'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 View this post on Instagram

 “It must be known the Provincial Armed Constabulary (PAC) were deployed since last week with the RAF.
-PAC are a colonial paramilitary force and are brought in to control riots but human rights activists have always pointed out that they start riots rather than control them.
-They entered our campus that evening.”
+The PAC is a colonial paramilitary force and is brought in to control riots but human rights activists have always pointed out that they start riots rather than control them.
+They entered our campus that evening”, a student protestor revealed.

 A Teacher Talks